ElementhFoundation/Documentation/ElementhWhitepaperEN.md

 #### Currency and Issue

-Elementh blockchain has its own built-in currency, elementh (EEE), which serves two purposes, firstly, it is to provide a primary level of liquidity, which in turn ensures an efficient exchange between different types of digital assets, and, secondly, more importantly, for payment of transaction fees.
+Elementh blockchain has its own built-in currency, elementh (EEE), which is used for all operations inside the Elementh blockchain, for example, payment of transaction fees.

 Token and ICO information: EEE, ERC-20 standard<br />
 Total supply: 303 000 000 EEE<br />
 Token distribution:<br />
-217 500 000 (71,78%) EEE - investors<br />
+217 500 000 (71,78%) EEE - purchasers<br />
 45 000 000 (14,85%) EEE - team<br />
 40 500 000 (13,37%) EEE - partners and advisors<br />
 <br />